 My true passion is the other side of my company, producing and exhibiting my artwork.
 I am what you call a true Fine Artist, which means I work in a variety of media.
 Currently I work in digital art, watercolor, photography, and drawing but I am always open to new techniques to convey my thoughts and feelings.

 I look for stability in an unstable society.
 Based on this concept I have created my figurative series – Persona.
 Persona is a personal reflection that focuses on the harmony of the body and the soul: the physical versus the spiritual, represented sometimes as one, sometimes as individuals.
 I try to blend the idealism of the human form in combination and contrast with the variety of people – people seen through the lens of reality varying in shape, size, and form.
+I like to use a lot of color, movement, and spontaneity in my compositions.

 As for photography I am a shutterbug.
 I will shoot anything and everything to find a composition.
 Yet I mostly concentrate my work on nature.
 The most wonderful thing about working with nature as your subject matter is that it is ever changing.
 Artist Robert Bateman states it best, “Everything in nature has its own personality.”
 You can never capture or see the same composition twice.
 There are always little nuances of change.
 When you take photographs or observe wildlife they almost never stay in that “perfect” composition you envision.
 Therefore you have to do a lot of improvisation and creativity to get the composition you desire.